Demystifying medical bills. Saving families.

 What To Do if You are Insured

 Familiarize yourself with your insurance policy’s coverage details and be prepared for any expected costs.
 Request an Advanced Explanation of Benefits (AEOB) from your insurance company when scheduling or at least 3 days in advance of the procedure.
-Learn more about AEOBs and how to estimate out-of-pocket costs in our article, How Price Transparency Helps Reduce Out-Of-Pocket Costs.

 If you have access to a Health Savings Account (HSA) or Flexible Spending Account (FSA), consider using them to cover these expenses.